Library Collection Development Guidelines

 Chemeketa Community College is committed to the comprehensive community college philosophy of meeting the educational needs of the community it serves.
-In this endeavor the college is dedicated to providing educational opportunities that permit individuals of the area to enrich their lives, develop themselves personally, and advance their careers to the limit of their desires and capabilities.
-Library resources are to further the educational mission of the college.
+In this endeavor the college is dedicated to providing opportunities for students to explore, learn, and succeed through quality educational experiences.
+Library resources are selected to support the educational mission of the college.

 In accordance with College Policy #4210POL, the library observes the pertinent intellectual property laws.